15 Foods That Stain Your Teeth

 12. Ice Pops

 Popsicles may be lower in calories than other dessert options—but due to their sugar content and fruit juice base, they may steal the radiance from your smile.
 If you need something to curb your sweet tooth and occupy your mouth, chewing on some sugarless bubble gum can help.
 Gum is especially handy when it comes to mindless eating that often occurs when you’re bored or glued to the television.
 “Chewing sugarless gum can help increase your saliva production, which helps to neutralize and counteract those acid attacks,” says Harms.
-And if you’re still wanting to satisfy that sweet tooth, take a look at these 5 Delicious Dessert Recipes from Maria Menounos.

 Some research suggests sports drinks are even more harmful to your smile than sodas.
 Researchers from New York University found that excessive consumption of these types of drinks can weaken and damage the tissue in your teeth because of a combination of acidic components, sugars, and other additives.
 Water is king when it comes to hydration and a healthy, shiny mouth.